OCVL/file-tag-parser/README.md

 # file-tag-parser
-A tag parser and data loader for filenames generated from custom adaptive optics ophthalmoscopes.
+A filename tag parser for filenames generated from custom adaptive optics ophthalmoscopes.

+At the moment, the library is solely dedicated to the interpretation of complex filenames using a "tagging system", to streamline their grouping and loading.
+This will likely be expanded in the future as needed.